putnamalbert/BACnet-Segmentation/Puzzle0.md

 # Puzzle, Treasure Hunt, Capture the Flag
 Based on the modules.
 And extracting or basing on each.
-Keep track of what is goung on in each module so you can answer the questions that will be revealed.
+Keep track of what is going on in each module so you can answer the questions that will be revealed.
 Then put the answers together to send a text message to our arbitrator to capture the flag.
 * Preparation - Which browser do we support for configuration access?
   Which type/edition of OpenVPN Client do we use?
 * BACnet Network Segmentation - What do we now call BACnet "Routers"?